 - A water-repellent excipient base, including paraffin and other waxes, creates a protective seal

 Where to purchase Sudocrem:

 I bought my tub of Sudocrem off Amazon but it’s now available off Walmart’s website!

 How I use Sudocrem

-The entire first year, I used Sudocrem as a full on overnight face mask.
+I used Sudocrem as a full on overnight face mask for several months when I incorporated it into my routine.
 I used it about 2-3 times a week and noticed a drastic difference, the results were coming in fast.
-It took 5 years to notice a decent difference without this product but within a year of using Sudocrem, I noticed all my scarring was barely visible.
-Keep in mind, my scarring was intense so it took a LOT longer for me to notice results.
+Before Sudocrem, it took me several years to notice a decent difference but within a year of using Sudocrem, I noticed all my scarring was barely visible!
+Keep in mind, my scarring was deep and there was a lot of it so it took a quite a bit longer for me to see results.

 Fast forward – my old scars were gone but of course, adult acne exists and leaves marks even if you don’t pick at them.